 With the bootloader now unlocked, the second step is to install TWRP recovery on your Moto G7/Moto G7 Plus.

 Since the phone supports the new A/B partition scheme, installing TWRP on it is a two-step process.
-You will first need to temporarily boot the recovery image using Fastboot and then install the recovery image using the “Install recovery ramdisk” option.
+You will first need to temporarily boot the recovery image using Fastboot and then install the recovery installer ZIP package through the booted recovery itself.

-- First, download the TWRP recovery image for your Moto G7/Moto G7 Plus.
+- First, download the TWRP recovery image and installer ZIP file for your Moto G7 or Moto G7 Plus.

-- Copy the recovery image file inside the ‘platform-tools’ folder on your computer.
+- Copy the TWRP recovery image file inside the ‘platform-tools’ folder on your computer.

 - Connect your phone to the PC and enable the File Transfer mode.

-- Copy the recovery image to your phone’s internal storage.
+- Copy the TWRP installer ZIP file to your phone’s internal storage.

-- If you’re using the regular G7, the recovery image needs to be copied to the external storage (micro SD card) since TWRP will not be able decrypt the internal storage initially.
+- If you’re using the regular G7, the recovery ZIP needs to be copied to the external storage (micro SD card) since TWRP will not be able to decrypt the internal storage initially.

 - Now, power off your phone and boot it into Bootloader Mode by holding the Volume Down and Power keys together.